How to identify and fix your 'sucky' marketing?

 Lack of ROI: If your marketing efforts are not producing a positive return on investment (ROI), it could mean that the cost of your campaign is not justified by the results it is generating.

-Keep in mind that these are just a few possible indicators that your marketing may not be as effective as it could be.
-It's important to carefully track and analyze your marketing metrics to get a complete picture of its performance.
+Remember that these are just a few possible indicators that your marketing may not be as effective as it could be.
+It's important to carefully track and analyze your marketing metrics to understand its performance.

 Identify the causes of "sucky" marketing: